houhaol/gps-alpha-lab/README.md

 You start the tool as follows:

 ```
+pip install -r requirements.txt
 python gps_viz_tool.py neon_timeseries_folder_filepath gps_csv_filepath
 ```

+The tool has been tested with Python 3.11.

 If you use [uv](https://docs.astral.sh/uv/), you can instead do: